sharepointoscar/devopsoscar.github.io/aboutme.md

 # So What Am I? #
 My role can be that of a Sr. Architect or Sr. Project Manager as well as hands-on lead Developer, mentor and coder at all levels.

-This effectively means that while I can give a presentation to a large audience, I can also talk shop with enterprise architects and other IT Pros while working on cloud and infrastructure.
+This effectively means that while I can give a presentation to a large audience, I can also talk shop with enterprise architects and other IT Pros while working on cloud and on-premises infrastructure.
 In addition, I can partner with developers and code modern apps all as per best practices and using agile methodologies.

 ### Any Given Day... ###